Akshita7037/Ecommerce-analysis-Python-MySQL-/README.md

 This project analyzes a real-world e-commerce dataset using Python and SQL to uncover trends in customer behavior, sales performance, and product dynamics.

-## 🧠 Key Operations

-### 📥 Data Loading & Preprocessing
-- Imported datasets: customers, orders, order items, payments, products, sellers, geolocation
-- Cleaned and merged datasets for relational analysis
-- Handled missing values and data type conversions

----
+## 📦 Data Ingestion
+- Imported CSV files into **MySQL database** using **PyMySQL**
+- Structured tables include:
+  - Customers
+  - Orders
+  - Order Items
+  - Products
+  - Sellers
+  - Payments
+  - Geolocation

 ## 🧾 SQL-Based Analysis